JulietteArchambeau/GOPredEvalPinpin/README.md

 ##### [11_RedundancyAnalysis_GenomicOffsetPredictions.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/11_RedundancyAnalysis_GenomicOffsetPredictions.html)

-  - Genomic offset predictions with Redundancy Analysis (RDA); approach described in [Capblancq and Forester (2021)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13722).
+  - Genomic offset predictions with Redundancy Analysis (RDA) and partial RDA; approach described in [Capblancq and Forester (2021)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13722).

 ##### [12_ComparingGenomicOffsetPredictions.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/12_ComparingGenomicOffsetPredictions.html)

-  - Comparing genomic offset predictions under future climates across the different methods (GF, GDM, LFMM, RDA and pRDA), SNPs sets (the three sets of controls SNPs and the three sets of candidate SNPs) and the five GCMs.
+  - Comparing genomic offset predictions under future climates across the different methods (GF, GDM, LFMM, RDA and pRDA), SNPs sets (the three sets of controls SNPs and the three sets of candidate SNPs) and the five general circulation models.
 The variability in genomic offset predictions, considering all combinations of SNP sets, methods, and GCMs, along with their relationships to climatic distances, can be visualized [in the following Shiny app](https://juliettearchambeau.shinyapps.io/GenomicOffsetPredictionVariabilityInMaritimePine/).

 ##### [13_ValidationNFI.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/13_ValidationNFI.html)

   - Filtering and exploring mortality data from the National Forest Inventory (NFI) plots of France and Spain; see [Changenet et al. (2021)](https://onlinelibrary.wiley.com/doi/abs/10.1111/geb.13301).
   - Extracting climatic data at the location of the NFI plots.
   - Calculating the average of the climatic variables for the reference period (1901-1950) and the inventory period (specific to each NFI plot).
-  - Estimating the association between the genomic offset predictions and mortality rates in the NFI plots.
+  - Estimating the association between the genomic offset predictions and mortality rates in the NFI plots (with regression coefficients or correlations).

 ##### [14_ValidationNFI_ModelComparison.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/14_ValidationNFI_ModelComparison.html)